 Regulations and Compliance

-- Respect restrictions on advertising and marketing cannabis products, especially those that may appeal to minors
+- Respect restrictions on advertising and marketing cannabis products, especially those that may appeal to minors.

 - Comply with local zoning requirements for cannabis businesses, especially those on the mandatory distance between cultivation spaces and retail premises, whether located in or outside of New York City.

-- Design and implement an odor mitigation plan to ensure cannabis operations don't negatively impact surrounding communities.
+- Design and implement an odor mitigation plan to ensure your cannabis operations don't negatively impact surrounding communities.

-- Ensure cannabis products are properly tested for quality and compliance to protect public health and safety.
+- Ensure your cannabis products are properly tested for quality and compliance to protect public health and safety.

 Resources and Support